In Vetta (ongoing research project), 2019 –

 Giorgia Piffaretti (CH), born in Mendrisio in 1989, is a visual artist currently based in Amsterdam, where she graduated with a Master in Film in the programme "Artistic Research in and through Cinema" in 2019.
 Her work is inspired by archival practices and starts from the observation of everyday life.
 From a singular object, a picture, a drawing or a moving image, she creates multiple narratives and perspectives that integrate these individual elements into a collective story.
 Working between fine arts and film, she has participated in several international exhibitions and film festivals.

-Sophie Wright (UK), born in 1989 in London, is a filmmaker and writer based in Amsterdam.
+Sophie Wright (UK), born in London in 1989, is a filmmaker and writer based in Amsterdam.
 She graduated from the Netherlands Filmacademie in 2020, where she obtained a diploma in artistic research in and through Cinema.
 She is currently participating in the ISSP Masterclass 2019/2020 with Jason Fulford.
 Her work grows out of a murky crevice that exists somewhere between photography and film, experimenting with tactile publications, sensory films, collaborative installations and performances.